Complexity and scaling in quantum quench in $1+1$ dimensional fermionic field theories: The model and quench dynamics

 and the rest of the parameters are

 where $J$ is the interaction strength between the nearest-neighbor spins in Ising model.
 It has dimension of energy. $a$ is the lattice spacing of Ising model. $b$ determines the mass gap.

-In the rest of the paper we mainly consider the case $a=1$, which describes a cross-critical-point (CCP) type-like potential at $k=0$; another interesting case is when $a=1-b$, which corresponds an end-criticalpoint (ECP) type-like potential at $k=0$.
+In the rest of the paper we mainly consider the case $a=1$, which describes a cross-critical-point (CCP) type-like potential at $k=0$; another interesting case is when $a=1-b$, which corresponds an end-critical-point (ECP) type-like potential at $k=0$.

 The Heisenberg picture state we use is the "in" state.
 This means that the spinors $U(k,t)$ should asymptote to the positive frequency solution of the equation in the infinite past.
 This "in" solution is given by (\ref{heis_eom2}) and (\ref{acommu2}) is